-The Everest region is situated in the northern terrains.
-Most of the landscape comprises of Himalayan topography.
+The Everest region is situated in the northern terrain.
+Most of the landscape comprises Himalayan topography.
 The Everest Base Camp Elevation ranks one of the highest trekking routes in the world.
 The landscape is mostly alien.
-The region is situated in the northern terrains, Everest Base camp is composed of Sherpa people, the region presents unique culture and traditions as well.
+The region is situated in the northern terrains, Everest Base camp is composed of Sherpa people, and the region presents unique culture and traditions as well.

-The natural views of Nuptse, Everest among many others provide excellent spectacular views.
+The natural views of Nuptse and Everest among many others provide excellent spectacular views.
 Plants and Animals are abundant at such sky-scraping elevation of Mount Everest.
 Rhododendron among many other flowers blooms marvelously.

 Everest Base Camp Elevation